cheliotk/unity_abm_framework/README.md

 Note that when overriding an abstract method, it is important to call the method on the base class as well, before implementing any additional functionality.

 ### Defining Behaviours
 Agent behaviours should be defined as methods within the agent class, and can then be added to the scheduler queue for execution as **Steppers**, using the `CreateStepper(MethodName)` method.
-The following code defines an agent behaviour (the `Move()` method), creates a stepper from that behaviour, and registers it to the scheduler.
+The following code defines an agent behaviour (the `Move()` method), creates a stepper from that behaviour, and registers it to the scheduler (Stepper registration to the scheduler happens automatically when `CreateStepper()` is called).

 ```
 using UnityEngine;